 The planned city centre will be supported by other major infrastructure projects, including the Sunshine Coast airport expansion as well as a number of city-wide public transport infrastructure initiatives.

-The international submarine broadband cable network that provides the fastest internet connection to Asia from the east coas and supercharged data connectivity to Sydney is now also complete.
+The international submarine broadband cable network that provides the fastest internet connection to Asia from the east coast and supercharged data connectivity to Sydney is now also complete.

 The city centre’s inaugural building, Foundation Place, is set to be completed in September, with construction of the Habitat Development Group’s $83 million Market Lane Residences now also under way.